MrInspection/marieteam-web/README.md

 - Clone the repository to your local machine or download the source code.
 - Run the command `pnpm install` in the project directory to install the **required** dependencies
 - Create a new file named `.env` in the project directory and add the variables as shown in the `.env.example` file.
+- Run the command `pnpx prisma db seed` to seed the database with startup data
 - Run the command `pnpm run start` to start the `production build` of the project.
 - Open your internet browser and go to the following address: [http://localhost:3000](http://localhost:3000)